Georgia National Health and Behavioral Survey Data Archive

 - Engaging community-based organizations (CBOs) in surveillance and questionnaire development.

-- Collaborating with HIV/AIDS prevention programs to assess exposure to and use of local HIV prevention programs.
+- Collaborating with HIV prevention programs to assess exposure to and use of local HIV prevention programs.

 - Presenting data on at-risk populations for use in state/local prevention and treatment services planning/evaluation.